bpbond/R-data-picarro/R-data-picarro.md

-R and (Picarro) data
+Reproducible data analysis using R
 ========================================================
 author: Ben Bond-Lamberty
-date: January 2016
+date: February 2016

-A workshop covering R basics; reproducibility; data exploration, summarizing and manipulation; and issues specific to Picarro data.
+A workshop covering R basics; reproducibility; pipelines; and data summarizing and manipulation.

 The next three hours of your life